symfony/symfony-docs/components/console/introduction.rst

     // white text on a red background
     $output->writeln('<error>foo</error>');

+The closing tag can be replaced by just ``</>``.
+This makes the component to stop applying any style defined by the immediately previous open tag.

 It is possible to define your own styles using the class :class:`Symfony\\Component\\Console\\Formatter\\OutputFormatterStyle`::